SandhyaSuresh06/patentanalysis/README.md

 $ conda install -c anaconda ipywidgets
 ```

-To run streamlit from anaconda prompt, run the following command from the project folder.
+To run streamlit from anaconda prompt, run the following command from the project notebooks folder.

 streamlit run patent_barchart.py